bitovi/academy/src/angular/angular.md

 ## Outline

-The guide begins ([learn-angular/why-angular]) with a discussion of Angular's strengths.
+The guide begins ([learn-angular/why-angular]) with a discussion of Angular’s strengths.
 We will install Angular ([learn-angular/building-our-first-app]) and use it to generate a new project.
 Then we will set out creating some _components_ ([learn-angular/creating-components]) and ([learn-angular/creating-pipes]) to manipulate their data, the component will be shown when the right url is present ([learn-angular/adding-routing]) and adding navigation links ([learn-angular/creating-navigation]) to route to those _components_.